tarator/bwf-marker-extractor/README.md

 A web application for extracting BWF (Broadcast Wave Format) markers from WAV files which are written for example by Zoom H5 Handy Recorder and converting them to Audacity-compatible label files which can be imported using "File → Import → Labels" in Audacity.

+## Free to use Online Demo

+Free to use online demo is available at: [https://bwf.projecttac.com](https://bwf.projecttac.com)

 ## Features

 - Upload multiple WAV files with embedded BWF marker data